[Iwate Prefecture] The once-existing express train “Rikuchu” had an extremely complicated operation style that has been passed down as legend.

 The second generation Rikuchu began operating in detours.

-to Akita Station To get from Miyako Station to Akita Station, first take the Yamada Line to Morioka Station, then head north on the Tohoku Main Line (currently the Iwate Galaxy Railway Line) and join the Hanawa Line at Koma Station.
+The route from Miyako Station to Akita Station is to first take the Yamada Line to Morioka Station, then head north on the Tohoku Main Line (currently the Iwate Galaxy Railway Line), and then join the Hanawa Line at Koma Station.

 This second-generation Rikuchu takes